cosiedzieje-app/api/readme.md

 ## [GET]/user_markers:

-Return all points added by the currently logged in user:
+Returns all markers added by the currently logged in user:

 ```
 [{"id":1,